 - Students will engage in professional communication skills such as counseling techniques, oral presentations, and written documentation to effectively meet the needs of diverse populations.

-- Students use the Nutrition Care Process to enhance the nutritional status and quality of life of diverse individuals, groups and populations throughout the lifecycle.
+- Students use the Nutrition Care Process to enhance the nutritional status and quality of life of diverse individuals, groups, and populations throughout the lifecycle.

-- Students will demonstrate competency in required biological and physical science courses to create a foundation for upper division curricula and future professional practice.
+- Students will demonstrate competency in required biological and physical science courses to create a foundation for upper-division curricula and future professional practice.

 - Students will identify and evaluate issues of social responsibility, scope of practice, professional behavior and expectations, and Code of Ethics.

 The program offers all Nutrition & Dietetics majors the ability to work with an advisor to prepare a Graduation Plan, an outline of the course sequence.
-See department office (Burk Hall 329) for information to include in the advising folder.
+See the department office (Burk Hall 329) for information to include in the advising folder.
 Students should consult the course description in the current Bulletin for prerequisites and corequisites.
 Students who wish credits earned at another institution to be accepted in lieu of courses offered for the major at SF State must obtain acceptance from their advisor and the department chair.